Here is my great collection of hints and tips for maximising the use of your Thermomix.

 Cleaning Thermomix bowl after melting chocolate:

-Pour a glass of milk in the TM and mix 5 sec / speed 8.
+Pour a glass of milk into TM bowl and mix 5 sec / speed 8.

 Enjoy warm chocolate milk.
 No wasted chocolate! 🙂